 The four-nation comparison in one table

-Sessions advising landlords with portfolios spanning more than one UK jurisdiction need the four-nation picture at a glance.
+If your portfolio spans more than one UK jurisdiction, you need the four-nation picture at a glance.
 Northern Ireland is not devolved for SDLT, so it uses the English regime in full.

 ItemEngland + NI (SDLT)Wales (LTT)Scotland (LBTT)